Back to Blog

 Now, instead of developers running manual queries and emailing spreadsheets, stakeholders could log in and explore trends in real time.
 All backed by a static file, zero writes, zero risk.

-This pattern has since inspired similar approaches in our Subscription Platform project, where we’re exploring ways to audit billing history using point-in-time backups.
+This pattern has since inspired similar approaches in my Subscription Platform project, where I’m exploring ways to audit billing history using point-in-time backups.

 Why This Matters Now